Butterflies are among the

 Red Admiral ,Painted Lady & Hoverfly

-A brickworks ,closed some years ago,used the clay scraped and taken
+A brickworks, closed some years ago, used clay scraped

 off surrounding ground.
-Left untouched, this has developed into a wonderful
+Left untouched, the disused area has developed into a

 nature reserve,with butterflies and orchids in abundance.